jeremyandrews/netgrasp/README.md

 * first_seen: the first time an IP address is actively seen on your network
 * first_seen_recently: when a stale IP address becomes active again
 * seen: any time an IP address is actively seen on your network
+* changed_ip: a known device has changed IPs
 * stale: any time an IP address hasn't been seen for more than active_timeout seconds
 * network_scan: any time a device requests an abnormally large number of IPs